blazejba/gp2/README.md

 ## 5 Evaluation functions
 #### 5.1 Available evaluators
 ###### 5.1.1 Genetic Algorithms
 - **One max [1 Max]** - The score is proportional to the number of ones in a binary string of fixed length.
+The primitive set is (0,1).

 ###### 5.1.2 Genetic programming
 - **Times plus one max [TP1 Max]** - The score is a result of multiplying (times) and adding (plus) ones.
 For this problem the